Benjamin-Walker/log-neural-cdes/README.md

 - `LRU`: A stacked recurrent model with linear recurrent unit layers.
 - `S5`: A stacked recurrent model with S5 layers.

+The `torch_experiments` folder contains Pytorch implementations of S6 and Mamba.
+The [mamba-ssm](https://github.com/state-spaces/mamba/tree/main) package is used for the mamba recurrence and the S6 recurrence is implemented in `torch_experiments/s6_recurrence.py`.

 ## Experiments

-The code for training and evaluating the models is contained in `train.py`.
-The main method for running experiments is the `run_experiment.py` script.
+The code for training and evaluating the models is contained in `train.py` for the jax models and `torch_experiments/train.py` for the pytorch models.
+Experiments can be run using the `run_experiment.py` script.
 This script requires you to specify the names of the models you want to train, the names of the datasets you want to train on, and a directory which contains configuration files.
+By default, it will run the NCDE, NRDE, Log-NCDE, S5, and LRU experiments.
+If run with the --pytorch_experiment flag, it will run the S6 and MAMBA experiments.
 The configuration files should be organised as `config_dir/{model_name}/{dataset_name}.json` and contain the following fields:
 - `seeds`: A list of seeds to use for training.
 - `data_dir`: The directory containing the data.